akib1162100/financial-demo/README.md

 You will need to have docker installed in order to build the action server image.
 If you haven't made any changes to the action code, you can also use the [public image on Dockerhub](https://hub.docker.com/r/rasa/financial-demo) instead of building it yourself.

-Build & tag the image:
+To build & tag the image, run:

 ```bash
 export ACTION_SERVER_DOCKERPATH=<dockerID>/<name-of-image>:<tag-of-image>